Flipin59/antispam-tester-for-discord-bots/README.md

 Disclosure
 Software used - https://github.com/Pulover/PuloversMacroCreator (Privacy Policy and Terms and conditions for the use of their software still applies)
-Thw Use of the macro is for educational purposes only.
+The Use of the macro is for educational purposes only.
 Using this Macro to gain an unfair advantage over others while using discord bots are condemed.

 Version - 1.0